SubjectNerd-Unity/QuickToggle/README.md

 **Object Icons** — If an [icon is assigned to an object](https://docs.unity3d.com/Manual/AssigningIcons.html), draw the icon in the hierarchy.

 **Right Gutter** — If other plugins draw on the right of the hierarchy window, use this setting to add spacing.

+## Buy me a coffee!

+If this useful to you, it would be great if you could [buy me a coffee](https://ko-fi.com/subjectnerd)!